Feyerabend/cc/ch06/sec6.4.2/README.md

 ### Code Review and Literary Critique

-Code review shares a profound, yet often overlooked, analogy with literary critique, offering a powerful lens for understanding software development.
-At its core, code functions as a form of text--primarily written for human comprehension, with execution by machines as a secondary concern.
-It is interpreted within layers of context, including historical precedents, established conventions, and the expectations of its audience.
-In much the same way, literary critique delves into elements such as structure, style, voice, underlying assumptions, ambiguities, and even what remains unspoken or implied.
+Equally illuminating is the comparison between code review and literary critique.
+Code, after all, is a form of text--written primarily for human comprehension, only secondarily for mechanical execution.
+No, the machines can handle *machine code*, and do not bother with code in the sense of language.
+It is read, interpreted, and understood within layers of context shaped by history, convention, and audience.
+Literary criticism has long concerned itself with precisely these dimensions: structure, style, voice, assumptions, ambiguity, and the eloquence of what remains unsaid.

-Many of the bugs and long-term maintenance challenges in software do not stem from straightforward syntax errors but from deeper interpretive issues: ambiguous intent that confuses readers, misleading abstractions that obscure true functionality, overloaded meanings that lead to misuse, and hidden assumptions that only surface under specific conditions.
-These are fundamentally hermeneutic problems--matters of interpretation and meaning--rather than purely technical glitches.
+Many of the most persistent defects in software do not arise from syntactic missteps but from failures of interpretation.
+Intent becomes obscured, abstractions mislead, meanings multiply, assumptions hide beneath the surface.
+These are hermeneutic problems, rooted not in the machinery of code but in the fragile, interpretive space between writer and reader.

 Literary studies provide invaluable lessons for programmers in this regard, encouraging them to interrogate code with questions like: What does this code claim to accomplish?